haveno-dex/haveno/README.md

 If you wish to help, take a look at the repositories above and look for open issues.
 We run a bounty program to incentivize development.
 See [Bounties](#bounties)

-The project is lead by a core Team formed of 2 people: ErCiccione and Woodser.
 The PGP keys of the core team members are in `gpg_keys/`.

 ## Keep in touch and help out!